-What is of real concern is when your drinking begins to lead to unwanted consequences.
+What is of concern is when drinking begins to lead to unwanted consequences.
 Obviously, you drink because there are things you like about it, or that may have been adaptive for you.
 But there may also be unwanted consequences that come along with your drinking.
 Harm is not equivalent to the amount you drink; harm can be caused with lesser amounts, depending on your circumstances.
 Consider the categories of drinking: Overdrinking, Risky Drinking, Harmful Drinking and Dependent Drinking.
 Each category describes patterns of drinking that may be worthy of concern.

 - liver disease

 - bleeding from the stomach